hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 ## Why not @quasar/extras?

-These icon sets could have been put into `@quasar/extras`, but that would increase the bundle size significantly and not everyone needs these icon sets.
+These icon sets could have been put into `@quasar/extras`, but that would increase the bundle size significantly and not everyone needs or wants these icon sets.
 Basically, it becomes a choice - you need them or you don't.
 If you do need them, then the additional bundle size won't be an issue.

 ## Installation